What is snoring?

 Snoring may not be a problem for you, but that's because you're the one who's getting the sleep.
-Don't let your hideous trumpeting lay waste to your love life, let The Mix help you sleep peacefully.
+Don't let your trumpeting lay waste to your love life, let The Mix help you sleep peacefully.

-Why do I snore?
+Why do people snore?

 In basic terms, snoring is the noise which is made by some sleepers as they breathe.
-This is due to blockages in the nasal passage and upper airways which vibrate as you breathe in an out.
+This is due to blockages in the nasal passage and upper airways which vibrate as you breathe in and out.
 Blockages can be caused by a number of different factors:

-• Common colds, infection or allergies can lead to a build up of mucus congestion.
+• Common colds, infection or allergies can lead to a buildup of mucus congestion.

 • Physical blockages known as nasal polyps.
 These are small growths within the air passages.
 Your GP can refer you to an ear, nose and throat specialist, who can make a thorough examination and recommend the most effective treatment.

 • Don’t smoke: Smoking can cause mucus congestion to build in the throat.
 This obstructs the airways and can twang about as you inhale and exhale.
+Struggling to give it up?
+See our article on how to quit smoking here.

 • Avoid alcohol: Going to bed after a drink is guaranteed to kick start the snore engine.
 Why?
 Because alcohol relaxes the soft palate (the tissues at the back of the mouth).
 The more slack they become, the more noisily they flap about as air passes in and out of the lungs.